elaishane/LearnJava/README.md

-# LearnJava
+# LearnPython
-It is a repository which provides content to learn JAVA.
+It is a repository which provides content to learn PYTHON.